fenderdigital/platform-exercise/README.md

 **Endpoints**

 All of these endpoints should be written from a user's perspective.
+The token the user receives upon login must be provided as an Authorization header for Logout, Update, and Delete operations.

 1. **User** Registration
 2. Login (*token based*) - should return a token, given *valid* credentials